 Are there any sectors in Nigeria in which you’d be hesitant to invest?

 Yes, we don’t invest in oil and gas companies.
 There are a lot of opportunities in this sector, especially in Nigeria, being one of the world’s largest producers of oil, but we don’t invest in it because we simply don’t have the expertise.
 We know many people have successfully invested in the oil and gas sector, but we just don’t really know this sector and the volatility of commodity prices are a deterrent.
-After all, if the brilliant folks at leading investment banks around to world can’t predict the price of oil in a year or two years from now, then how can we?
+After all, if the brilliant folks at leading investment banks around the world can’t predict the price of oil in a year or two years from now, then how can we?
 The same goes for mining or commodity-based sectors in general.

 The other area where we don’t invest is large infrastructure projects.
 Nigeria has a massive need for these infrastructure projects – we need more roads, bridges, ports, railway networks, etc. – but these are not well-suited for standard private equity investors like us.
 We also don’t have much experience in this sector, and have instead chosen to focus on our core areas of expertise.